enonic/old-xp-doc/doc/developer/site/page/index.rst

 display-name
   A simple human readable display name.

+display-name\@i18n
+  The key to look up the display-name text in the localization bundles.
+Optional.
+(See also :ref:`localization_schemas`)

 config
   The ``config`` element is where input fields are defined for configurable data that may be used on the page.